1:1 Services

 54%

-Of teachers say their students’ mental health has suffered negative effects as a consequence of the pandemic.
+of teachers say their students’ mental health has suffered negative effects as a consequence of the pandemic.
+45% of teachers say that understaffing means that they are unable to deal with students' mental health needs appropriately.

 Need Immediate Support?